 Add PDF functionality with Laravel

 Nutrient Web SDK is a JavaScript PDF library for viewing, annotating, and editing PDFs directly in the browser.
-Use it to add PDF capabilities to any web app.
+Use it to add PDF capabilities to any web application.

 This guide walks you through the steps to integrate Nutrient into your project.
-By the end, you'll be able to render a PDF document in the UI.
+By the end, you’ll be able to render a PDF document in the user interface (UI).

 Installation